Skip to content

 Here's how to handle it.

-What the Waitlist Actually Means for Deferred Programs
+What Does the Waitlist Actually Mean for Deferred Programs

 Deferred MBA programs typically release decisions in May or June.
 Waitlisted candidates usually hear a final decision in June or July.
 The window is shorter than you might expect.